 Lina Bo Bardi: Habitat is the first major retrospective of the life and work of multidisciplinary architect Lina Bo Bardi (Brazilian, b.
-Italy, 1914–1992), featuring drawings, photographs, original furniture, projects for the home and for museum curation and display, as well as theater designs.
-Bo Bardi is internationally recognized for the design of the Museu de Arte de São Paulo (MASP) and the cultural center Sesc Pompéia in Brazil.
+Italy, 1914–1992), who worked as an illustrator, designer, editor, curator, and educator.
+It features drawings, photographs, original furniture, projects for the home and for museum curation and display, as well as theater designs.
+Bo Bardi is internationally recognized for the design of the Museu de Arte de São Paulo (MASP) and the cultural center SESC Pompéia in Brazil.

-Born in Italy and relocating to Brazil after World War II, Lina Bo Bardi cofounded the influential magazine Habitat with her husband Pietro Maria Bardi, and developed an innovative design philosophy that combined popular art with fine art.
-Recognizing the inability of a Western modernist perspective to capture the complexities of Brazil, Bo Bardi drew inspiration from Brazil’s local habitat to create a new and unique design language.
+Born in Italy, Bo Bardi relocated to Brazil after World War II where she cofounded the influential magazine Habitat with her husband Pietro Maria Bardi, and developed an innovative design and architectural philosophy that combined elements of modernism with regional forms and materials from Brazil.
+Recognizing that a Western modernist perspective did not translate well in Brazil, Bo Bardi drew inspiration from the country’s local habitat to develop a social approach to architecture and design that places people and nature at its center.

-The exhibition is divided into four main sections, exploring Bo Bardi’s beginnings in Italy and arrival to Brazil, the founding of Habitat, rethinking of museums, and culminating in an exploration of an alternative modernism that combines elements of European design and popular culture from the Northeast of Brazil.
+The exhibition is divided into three main sections: Bo Bardi’s beginnings in Italy and arrival to Brazil, the founding of Habitat and rethinking of museums, and a culminating exploration of an alternative modernism that combines elements of modern design with organic materials and forms inspired by the popular culture from the Northeast of Brazil.

 It also features a selection of iconic works from MASP’s art collection installed on a re-created version of Bo Bardi’s original glass and concrete easels.
-This radical exhibition design liberates artworks from the wall and creates a dynamic viewing experience for visitors.
+This radical exhibition design liberates artworks from the wall and creates a dynamic viewing experience that allows visitors to move around different time periods and art historical narratives.

 The exhibition is co-curated by Julieta González, former artistic director, Museo Jumex; José Esparza Chong Cuy, former Pamela Alper Associate Curator, Museum of Contemporary Art Chicago; and Tomás Toledo, chief curator, MASP.
 The MCA presentation is organized by Carla Acevedo-Yates, Marilyn and Larry Fields Curator.